 Education sector: Trends and technologies that are ruling now and will continue post COVID-19

 The COVID-19 pandemic has disrupted the course of life and business everywhere across the globe.
-One of the worst affected section of people are the students, who are not just confused about the current situation but have queries about the future education and specifically about the education abroad.
+One of the worst affected section of people is the students, who are not just confused about the current situation but have queries about the future education and specifically about the education abroad.
 But as there is a bright side to every situation, there is one to the COVID-19 situation also.
 You may be wondering what could be the positive aspects of this pandemic, isn’t it?
 Well, this situation has lead to the increased and better use of technology in education.